dannguyen/tsty/README.md

 ## TODOS

 - Add ability to switch themes
 - Make it compatible with Windows Powershell/WSL
+    - note: this [ColorTool issue from 2019](https://github.com/microsoft/terminal/issues/1160) seems unresolved and I was unable to change my WSL ubuntu terminal bg using the `-x` flag
 - Make it compatible with Linux terminals
 - Make separate color presets for background/cursor and text, as the former generally needs to be darker and the latter more brighter
 - make aliases, e.g. `tsty t` for `tsty text`